-T Finance Additional costs for distance learning will include professional development for staff to support remote instruction.
-It will be necessary to ensure that all families have WiFi, ChromeBooks or other devices, and adequate school supplies.
-Some devices may need repairs or replacing if damage was sustained during the previous school year.
-Below are some useful links to support you: ChromeBook Prices WiFi Bus Schedule Professional We will provide professional development for the following stakeholders: Development Students- Google Classroom, i-Ready, Benchmark Advance, Eureka Math, Stemscopes, Collections, Carnegie, Clever, etc. ▎▕▓░▓ Parents: Google Classroom, Aeries, ParentSquare, Clever, etc. • • • Teachers: Google Classroom, Zoom, Google Meets, Hyperdocs, Clever, etc. Below are some useful links to support you: EdTech Website ELA Website Math Website ECE Website Science Website Hybrid Details of For our Elementary sites, we will be utilizing a two-cohort hybrid model, with Cohort A on-site Mondays and Learning hybrid learning Tuesdays and Cohort B on-site Thursdays and Fridays.
-Cohorts will alternate on the Wednesday Response to plan Intervention (RTI) days to prevent mixing cohorts of students.
+WiFi Bus Schedule Professional Development We will provide professional development for the following stakeholders: Students- Google Classroom, i-Ready, Benchmark Advance, Eureka Math, Stemscopes, Collections, Carnegie, Clever, etc. Parents: Google Classroom, Aeries, ParentSquare, Clever, etc. Teachers: Google Classroom, Zoom, Google Meets, Hyperdocs, Clever, etc. Below are some useful links to support you: EdTech Website ELA Website Math Website ECE Website Science Website Hybrid Learning Details of hybrid learning plan For our Elementary sites, we will be utilizing a two-cohort hybrid model, with Cohort A on-site Mondays and Tuesdays and Cohort B on-site Thursdays and Fridays.
+Cohorts will alternate on the Wednesday Response to Intervention (RTI) days to prevent mixing cohorts of students.
 Intervention and enrichment will be provided for students through small group instruction and assignments.
 On-site days will be shortened to allow teachers to host an online session with off-site cohorts.
 When off-site, cohorts are working on interactive, meaningful assignments as well as attending virtual Library and VAPA sessions.
 Middle school students will be divided into two cohorts (A and B).
 Students in Cohort A will attend classes on campus Mondays and Tuesdays.
 Students in Cohort B will attend classes on campus Thursdays and Fridays.
 While on campus, students will follow an eight-period bell schedule (including lunch) that maintains all course offerings.
 Students who are not on campus will work on assignments for all classes.
 The school day will be shortened by twenty minutes to allow for teachers to host a twenty minute online academic support session for off-site cohorts.
 At all sites, Wednesdays will be used for teacher collaboration and targeted intervention.
 Rotating cohorts of students will be receiving on-site intervention and academic support in the morning.
 Teachers will also be given time to meet with department and grade level teams to plan lessons, assignments, and assessments and analyze data.
-These shortened days will also provide time for staff meetings, professional development, and additional teacher prep time.
+These shortened days will also provide time for staff meetings, professional development, and additional